numpy/numpy/doc/source/reference/c-api.iterator.rst

 alignment or type, without requiring difficult coding.

 This page documents the API for the iterator.
-The C-API naming convention chosen is based on the one in the numpy-refactor branch, so will integrate naturally into the refactored code base.
 The iterator is named ``NpyIter`` and functions are named ``NpyIter_*``.